WorldHistoricalGazetteer/place/README.md

 - A server running Ubuntu 20.04 LTS
 - The server's IP address
 - A user with sudo privileges
-- SSH access
-- A `secret.yaml` file containing the necessary credentials (contact the WHG team for this), which should be placed in the server's home directory
+- A set of private files containing the necessary credentials for the application.
+These should be placed in a directory named `whg-private` in the project root directory.
+The files include:
+  - ca-cert.pem (for Kubernetes)
+  - env_template.py (for Django settings)
+  - id_rsa_whg (for SSH access to original WHG server)
+  - local_settings.py (for Django settings)
+  - secret.yaml (for Kubernetes secrets)

 Once you have these, follow these steps: